dantan123/pattern_recognition/README.md

 The dynamic time wapring project is a mini project where I used DTW algorithms to match predicted vs observed time series hydrologic data from a csv file.
 I also wrote a report about the use of DTW for hydrologic model calibration which you can find in the folder.

 # Acknowledgement:
-The labs were done in collaboration and involved other annonymous contributors.
+The labs were done in collaboration as part of SYDE372 at UWaterloo and involved other annonymous contributors.